 What About the Agent

 Being faced with stressed customers day in, day out is hardly satisfying work and, unsurprisingly, call centres handling insurance claims face an agent attrition rate of between 20%-50%.
-That’s why giving staff the best technology to support their work helps to improve not only their performance but also their job satisfaction, hopefully motivating agents to stay in their roles for longer.
+That’s why giving staff the best technology to support their work helps to improve not only their performance but also their job satisfaction and eases their call centre stress, hopefully motivating agents to stay in their roles for longer.
 Our solution means that businesses are able to train agents within a matter of days, a week at the most compared to traditional call centres that can take 4-6 weeks to train call handlers.

 Insurance – Regulation is Key